cburschka/ejabberd-auth-php/plugins/session/README.md

 Installation
 ------------

-This plugin uses a database table, described in the packaged install.sql file.
-Install it with this command:

-    cat ./install.sql | replace '{TAB}' '<tablename>' | \
-    mysql -h <host> -D <db> -u <user> -p<password>

-Next, you need to configure the database connection both in the main configuration file and in the local `./config.php` of this plugin.
+First, configure the database connection in `config.php` by filling in the host, database, user, password and table name.

+Then, install the table by running `php plugins/session/install.php`.

-Finally, link the `www/rpc.php` file inside your website root somewhere inside your forum's cookie domain and path (most forums set the path to `/`, so the domain should be sufficient).
+Finally, link the `www/rpc.php` file in your website root somewhere within your forum's cookie domain and path (most forums set the path to `/`, so the domain should be sufficient).